AntonyTruran/GroupProject/Readme.md

 ## Initial Overview
 ### Plan
 1.  **Gather general information about the project.** Interview relevant personnel to determine what key functionality would be required in any potential solution.
-If a version of the system already exists, also investigate how the current system could be improved, and what parts of the current system they wish to retain.
+If aversion of the system already exists, also investigate how the current system couldbe improved, and what parts of the current system they wish to retain.

 2.  **Bring together initial findings.** Produce basic project outline.
-Make initial assessment on project architecture, and which tools/technology may be suitable.
-Conduct second round of interviews to verify any assumptions, gather additional information, and ask more specific questions about the project.
+Make initial assessment on project architecture, and which tools/technology may be suitable.Conduct second round of interviews to verify any assumptions, gather additional information, and ask more specific questions about the project.

 3. **Construct full project overview.** Use feedback from second round of interviews to produce a comprehensive plan for the project.
 Include a consideration of business logic, front-end wire frames, use cases, and architecture and present to client for approval.
 Make final decision on tools/ technology to be used.
 ### Options Considered
 ---
 - **Interview management system** (**`Chester`**):